Moffitt Notice of Blackbaud Data Incident. Learn More

-Breast cancer symptoms often do not appear in the earliest stages of the condition, but the widespread use of routine screenings has increased the likelihood of early detection.
-Nevertheless, mammograms do not detect every incidence of cancer, so it is important for a woman to learn about breast cancer symptoms and promptly see a physician upon noticing anything that is unusual or questionable.
+While breast cancer typically doesn’t cause noticeable symptoms in its earliest stages, the widespread use of routine screenings has increased the likelihood of early detection.
+Nevertheless, mammograms do not detect every incidence of cancer.
+It is important to learn about breast cancer symptoms, perform monthly self-exams and promptly see a physician upon noticing any abnormalities.

-By developing a habit of performing monthly breast self-exams, a woman can become familiar with her breasts, which will make it easier to remain vigilant for changes and abnormalities.
-Most often, only one or possibly two symptoms present initially.
-While the presence of one or more breast cancer symptoms does not necessarily indicate cancer, it is important to follow up with a health care practitioner with regard to any of the following:
+By developing a habit of performing monthly breast self-exams, a person can become familiar with the normal shape and appearance of his or her breasts and more readily notice any unusual changes.
+While the presence of one or more potential breast cancer symptoms does not necessarily indicate cancer, it is important to follow up with a physician about any of the following:

-- A lump or thickening in the breast or underarm area
+- A lump or thickening of tissue in the breast or underarm area

-- An inexplicable change in the size or shape of a breast
+- An inexplicable change in the size or shape of one or both breasts

 - Unexplained swelling or shrinkage of one or both breasts